 Promoting Eye Health and Wellness During Cancer and Cancer Treatment

 Cancer of the eyes, and complications resulting from cancer are a very serious, and very real issue.
-While there is no guarantee against cancer, there are a lot of preventative measures you can take to protect yourself and your eyes.
+Unfortunately, there is no guarantee against cancer.
+However, there are a lot of preventative measures you can take to protect yourself and your eyes.

 Another important prevention measure is wearing protective gear.
-This includes wearing sunscreen to protect the skin, wearing hats to cover the face from sun exposure and shade the eyes, and wearing 100% UV protectant eye wear.
-These measures are important for everyone, but are especially important for individuals with light colored eyes and fair skin.
+This includes wearing sunscreen to protect the skin, wearing hats to cover the face from sun exposure and shade the eyes, and wearing 100 percent UV-protectant eye wear.
+These measures are important for everyone, but are especially important for individuals with light eyes and fair skin.